Benbros Mighty Midgets

 As previously, the AEC version appeared first and Benbros gave it a multi-coloured look with an orange cab & chassis, bright green body and a yellow crane.
-Unlike later models, there was no silver trim on the front or the 'hook' of the crane.
-The wheels were unpainted metal on flat-head & crimped axles unusual on the AEC models.
+There was no silver trim on the front or the 'hook' of the crane and the wheels were unpainted metal on flat-head & crimped axles.

 Assembling multi-coloured models must have been difficult with each casting having to be seperately painted before assembly so eventually this was abandoned in favour of single colour models.

-The last AEC variations were metallic green or metallic blue both with silver trim and at first these had the paint applied over previous colours including wheels but this soon changed so that most metallic models were issued with unpainted metal wheels.
+The last AEC variations were painted metallic green or metallic blue, both with silver trim.
+At first it seems that these had the paint applied over previous colours and the metal wheels but this soon changed so that most metallic AEC models were issued with unpainted metal wheels.

-The last five Bedford variations of No.33 Breakdown Lorry all had black plastic wheels on a variety of axles, nail-head or flat-head & crimped, or on the yellow variation push-fit axles.
-The colours were red, cream, blue, metallic blue, yellow, and a final run of dark-red or crimson, all with silver trim on grille, headlights, bumper and 'hook'.
+The last five Bedford variations of No.33 Breakdown Lorry all had black plastic wheels on a variety of axles, nail-head or flat-head & crimped, or on the yellow variation very rare push-fit axles.
+The colours were bright red, orange, cream, blue, metallic blue, yellow, and a final run of dark-red or crimson, all with silver trim on grille, headlights, bumper and 'hook'.

 On the Mighty Midget box for No.33 Breakdown Lorry, the illustration appears to show a Foden cab similar to No.23 Delivery Van but it seems unlikely that a Foden model was intended.

 Although models of No.33 turn up at auction from time to time, it is usually the metallic painted AEC versions with unpainted metal wheels which are most common.
 The metallic ones with painted wheels are rare.
-Other AEC variations, especially the multi-coloured ones, and all the Bedfords are scarce or rare, and the yellow model with bpw and push-fit axles is very rare.
+Other AEC variations, especially the multi-coloured ones, are scarce.
+All the Bedfords are scarce or rare, and the yellow model with bpw and push-fit axles is very rare.